pamflow-org/pamflow/docs/source/tutorial/species_detection.md

 kedro run --nodes "species_detection_node, filter_observations_node"
 ```

 this will output two files: `unfiltered_observations@pamDP` and `observations@pamDP` which follow the [observation data format](../data_exchange_format.md#getting-started) and will be stored in `data/output/species_detection/unfiltered_observations.csv` and `data/output/species_detection/observations.csv respectively`.
 As suggested by their names, `unfiltered_observations@pamDP` stores every detection regardless of the animal detected whereas `observations@pamDP` acconts for detections exclusively for those species in `target_species`.
 Each detection in both files indicates in which file is the vocalization and in what time of the audio as well as the scientific name of the animal detected and the confidence of the detection.
+You can learn more about this format [here](../data_exchange_format.md#Observations).

 | File Name                     | Start Time | End Time | Scientific Name         | ... | Confidence |
 |-------------------------------|------------|----------|-------------------------|-----|------------|